BrockDSL/ArcGIS_Javascript_API_Project/README.md

 4. If you wish to change the Layout; do so by clicking **Change View** on the Top right and selecting an appropriate Layout

 ![][Logo4]

+### Outline of API Features to be explored

+>**Note**: The tutorial will highlight a small subset of the APIs countless features to get the user interested to explorer on their own